acoffeerunner/APIMatchMaker/README.md

 ## Running steps

-1. Use getSDKVersion.py to get the SDK Version (including the min SDK version and target SDK version) of each app.

-2. Use PresolvedCSVFilter.py to solve the descriptions.

-3. Use lib/APIExtractor.jar to extract the method declarations and method invocations of each app.

-4. Use the DatasetGenerator.py to generate the datasets for evaluation.

-5. Run main.py to start.
-The arguments are detailed in the *getOptions()* function of main.py.
+1. Install dependencies using: `pip install -r requirements.txt`

+2. Run the dataset-prep script using: `python dataset-prep.py`

+3. Run the dataset-gen script using: `python dataset-gen.py`

+4. Run the main script for the system using: `python main.py`

+5. Once all dataset folds are processed by APIMatchmaker, run the Evaluation script for each dataset fold using: `python Evaluation.py <dataset fold number>`.
+   For example, dataset fold 1 (in ./dataset/dataset_1) can be evaluated using: `python Evaluation.py 1`

 ## The code structure

-1. The *lib* folder contains a tool developed to extract the methods and APIs from the APK files.

-2. The *Dataset* folder contains a file that points to the url of the openly available dataset.
+1. The *data-dump* folder contains a file that points to the url of the openly available dataset.

-3. The *Helper* folder contains some basic functions, such as the crawler we used to collect the descriptions.
+3. The *common* folder contains some basic functions, such as the crawler we used to collect the descriptions.

-4. The *Main* folder contains the contains the most core code, including the implementation of our approach.
+4. The *main* folder contains the contains the most core code, including the implementation of the approach.